 Can your child unlatch or operate the door unassisted?
 Is the glass so wide it is a walk-through risk?
 Is the glass so thin or old it might break if bumped by a toy or gallivanting child?

 ___ Balconies or Decks

 Are the railings close enough to keep curious children and babies from slipping under or through?
-Even more-modern hotel buildings may still have railings spaced too widely for small children and babies (remember they’re much narrower turned sideways), so be sure to inspect for yourself before your child comes exploring.
+Even more-modern hotel buildings may still have railings spaced too widely for small children and babies (remember wee travelers are much narrower turned sideways).
+Be sure to inspect for yourself before your child comes exploring.
 Are there steps to the deck or down from the balcony?
 Any outdoor furniture that could give your child “a lift” too close to danger?

 ___ Curtains, Blinds, and Window Treatments

-Give draperies a friendly tug before your child does to ensure they’re securely anchored.
+Give draperies a friendly tug before your child does to ensure a secure “anchoring.”
 Get loose operating cords, delicate drapes, and unsafe window treatments up and out of the way, bundled with a rubber band if needed.

 Is the heating or AC unit accessible to your child?
 Could it be dangerously hot or pose a risk from the operating fan?
 Are the controls within his reach?

 ___ Electrical appliances, outlets, and cords